 As a former Chicagoan, I can’t help but think of my hometown whenever St. Patrick’s Day approaches.
 Most people know about the big parade downtown and that the city dyes the Chicago River green.
 But the lesser-known South Side Irish Parade is far more authentic and one of the biggest celebrations outside of Dublin.
 I’m not sure I have ever felt so much a part of a community by just being a spectator.
 The people are friendly; everyone interacts; and, of course, the Irish pubs overflow.

 So where does an authentic pub experience exist here in Colorado Springs?
-There are many places to settle down with a pint of Guinness, but when it comes to true Old World culture, here are three local Irish pubs in Colorado Springs.
+There are many places to settle down with a pint of Guinness, but when it comes to true Old World culture, here are a few local favorite Irish pubs in Colorado Springs.

 The Scene: Traditional Irish wood-paneled decor, regular rollicking Celtic music and a genuine Irish community spirit in the heart of downtown.